 Taking out a debt consolidation loan won’t hurt your score in any significant way because you are basically paying off everything you owe.
 Indeed, when you start consolidating your debts (either taking out a loan or going for a consolidation company), your score will go through a temporary drop; however, once you start paying everything off, that credit rating will eventually go up again.

-Can I Choose which Debts I want to Consolidate?
+Can I Choose Which Debts I want to Consolidate?

-Yes, you are allowed to choose the debts that you want consolidated.
+Yes, you are allowed to choose the debts that you want to be consolidated.
 You can opt for consolidating all of your debts, or you may leave some of them out – whichever you want.

 How can Debt Consolidation Loans help with my Payments?